Fraud Blocker

 Mohammad Al Amin Mosque In Beirut

 The impressive Mohammad Al Amin Mosque is located in central Beirut.
 In a sacred area near the mosque lies the grave of former Prime Minister Rafik Hariri, who was killed in an attack in 2005.
-The mosque faces Martyrs’ Square, a significant site of large mobilizations after Hariri’s assassination.
-The interiors of the mosque are richly decorated, and visitors are welcome.
+The mosque faces Martyrs’ Square, a significant site of large mobilisations after Hariri’s assassination.
+The mosque’s interiors are richly decorated, and visitors are welcome.
 Women are required to wear a veil.
 The carpet covers the entire floor of the building, and photography is allowed.

 Click for location